redrails/old-blog/_posts/2016-11-13-data-scientists-vs-data-analysts-part-2.md

 all_job_descripts <- c(ds_job_descripts, da_job_descripts)
 all_occurs <- rbind(ds_occurs, da_occurs)

-# constructing training set (random sample half of the size of the total set)
+# constructing training set (random sample 70 % of the size of the total set)
 set.seed(1000)
 training=sample(1:nrow(all_jobs),floor(7*nrow(all_jobs)/10))
 ```